microsoft/community-content/README.md

 -	Engage your audience and share your insights on the Microsoft AI topic you selected.
 -	After the event, encourage attendees to participate in a post-event survey via a QR code that will be included in the presentation materials.

-For more info, please see [FAQs](https://github.com/microsoft/community-content/wiki/Season-of-AI:-FAQs).
+For more info, please see [FAQs](https://github.com/microsoft/community-content/wiki/Season-of-AI:-FAQs) and [Terms and Conditions](https://github.com/microsoft/community-content/wiki/%22Season-of-AI%22-Terms-and-Conditions).

 # Contributing